TommasoMenghini/DPM-Models-for-Clustering/worldbank_data.md

 Now set the **hyperparameters** that regulate the prior information.
 Setting the **discount parameter** to 0 is crucial, as it leads to a Dirichlet process, which is a specific case of the Pitman-Yor processes for which the function `PYdensity()` is designed.
 The **strength parameter** is determined by a Gamma(1,1) random variable as suggested in [`Escobar and West 1995`](https://user-web-p-u02.wpi.edu/~balnan/Escobar-West-1995.pdf).
 The last argument is k0 that is the p-dimensional vector of **scale factors** defining the **normal base measure** on the **location parameter** and it is fixed empirically as a **p-vector of 1/2**.
 Actually there are a lot of other parameters to modify, but we decided to leave the default values.

-The last arguments to decide are those for generating the posterior output.
+The last arguments to choose are those for generating the posterior output.
 Being **interested in the estimated partition** put out_type equal to "CLUST".

 ``` r
 library(BNPmix)